juliekeygen-netizen/Pawchive.pw-Media-Filter/README.md

 Scanned creators always use the compact Catalogue grid; unscanned creators retain Pawchive's native grid.
 Filter, preset, search, sort, page/anchor, layout, and scroll state are persisted automatically.

-## Installation

-1. Install Tampermonkey.
-2. Create a userscript.
-3. Copy the contents of `pawchive-pw-media-filter.user.js`.
-4. Save it and open a Pawchive creator page, post page, or `/artists`.

 The script runs only on `pawchive.pw` and `www.pawchive.pw`.
 Catalogue scans store metadata, not media files.